 And it’s the reason why I think all bathrooms should be white or cream anyway.
 This way, there will be no unhappy surprises when the beige tile you were convinced was perfect suddenly turns out pink when it’s installed.

 But if this happened to you, how great is this orange, pink beige and aqua shower curtain?

 Don’t despair if you don’t like the tile you inherited.
 Look for a shower curtain with colours you like as well as the neutral undertone it’ll work with.

 In the Tuscan brown trend and the sage green trend (right before brown came along) this slate tile was installed in bathrooms everywhere (see below).

 Lately, every hotel I stay in has orange undertones from their last renovation.

 So, if your bathroom has tile that looks like this and also has bright white plumbing, this shower curtain will relate to the white AND pick up the orange/butterscotch tones in the tile.

 If the hard finishes in your bathroom have a gold beige undertone, try this shower curtain.

 There are lots of bathrooms with green grey undertone tiles and floors and there are many shower curtains that will coordinate.

 So, if you have anything but a white or cream bathroom, figure out which neutral undertone(s) are in your tile.
-Use my How to Choose Paint Colours ebook to to learn how to start seeing these undertones.
-Bring home all the colour chips in that category and then when you know what it is, go shopping with that colour chip in hand.
+Use my How to Choose Paint Colours or White is Complicated ebooks to to learn how to start seeing these undertones.
+Better yet, get my neutral colour wheel for free when you purchase my 50 curated colour samples.
+My goal is to make colour easy with all the tools available on my website!

 Can you identify which neutral undertones are in your bathroom/s?